Weighted Cycles on Weaves: Weighted Cycles and Their Merodromies

-Now inductively, let us fix one trivalent weave vertex $v$ of color $s_i$.
-Let $\gamma$ be a simple curve going across the disk from one point on the boundary to another point on the boundary, intersecting the weave at generic positions and isolating the weave vertex $v$ from the rest of the weave (see Figure \ref{fig: isolating a trivalent vertex}).
-Note that $\gamma$ cuts the disk into two disks.
+Now inductively, since all weighted chains inside the weighted cycle are pairwise non-intersecting arcs, every connected component in the complement of the weighted cycle must contain some boundary interval of the disk.
+Let us fix one trivalent weave vertex $v$ of color $s_i$ inside one of these connected components.
+We choose a simple curve $\gamma$ inside this connected component, going from one point on the boundary to another point on the boundary, intersecting the weave at generic positions and isolating the weave vertex $v$ from the rest of the weave (see Figure \ref{fig: isolating a trivalent vertex}).
+We may choose $\gamma$ so that it also intersects a weave edge incident to $v$ at a point $p$.
+Note that $\gamma$ cuts the disk into two disks, with all weighted chains contained inside the disk without the trivalent weave vertex $v$.
 On the one hand, the smaller disk without the weave vertex $v$ has one fewer trivalent weave vertex, and hence by induction, the lattice of weighted cycles on this smaller disk is of rank $\tau-1$.
-On the other hand, by using homotopy move (4), any weighted chain with a support that is homotopic to $\gamma$ can be further homotoped to the boundary of the original disk through the other smaller disk containing $v$, unless it has a weight that is a multiple of $\omega_i$.
+On the other hand, by using homotopy move (4), most weighted chain with a support that is homotopic to $\gamma$ can be further homotoped to the boundary of the original disk through the other smaller disk containing $v$.
+For an obstructed weighted chain, let $\omega$ be its weight near the point $p$.
+Since $\{\omega_j\}$ is a basis of the weight lattice, we can write $\omega=\sum_jc_j\omega_j$.
+By using homotopy move (11), we can split this weighted chain into multiple weighted chains with the same support and with weights $c_j\omega_j$ near $p$.
+Because $s_i.\omega_j=\omega_j$ for all $j\neq i$, all these newly split weighted chains can be homotoped through the smaller disk except the one with the weight $c_i\omega_i$ and $c_i\neq 0$.
 This adds $1$ to the rank of the lattice of weighted cycles and hence the total rank is $\tau$.
 The induction is now complete. \end{proof}

 Since the weighted cycles are equipped with an intersection pairing, we can further quantize the weighted cycle algebra $\mathcal{W}(\ww)$ by imposing the following relation on weighted cycles:

 where $(\eta_1\#\eta_2)$ denotes the weighted cycle that is the classical product between $\eta_1$ and $\eta_2$.
 We denote the quantum cycle algebra by $\mathbb{W}(\ww)$.